alexharri/website/posts/icelandic-name-declension-trie.md

 Of the 4,500 approved Icelandic names, we have declension data for roughly 3,600.

-Inserting those names and their form encodings into a new trie gives us a trie with 10,284 nodes, 3,638 of which are leaves.
+Inserting those names and their suffix encodings into a new trie gives us a trie with 10,284 nodes, 3,638 of which are leaves.
 Compressing the trie by merging subtrees with common values reduces the total number of nodes to 1,588.
 Of those, 1,261 are leaves and 327 are not.

 <Table
   align="right"